THE

 With a glass of scotch in one hand and a mayonnaise jar full of LSD in the other, the Divine Rascal is one of the most mysterious and overlooked figures in psychedelic history.

-A Zelig, a genius, a writer, a trickster, a con man, an alcoholic, a raconteur, a magician, a father—Hollingshead is all of it, all at once.
+A zelig, a genius, a writer, a trickster, a con man, an alcoholic, a raconteur, a magician, a father—Hollingshead is all of it,

 Without him, there is no Tim Leary.
 No cultural awakening.
 No spiritual insurrection.
 No summer of love.
-No psychedelic revolution that reshapes the political and cultural landscape of the twentieth century... yet no one knows his name.
+No psychedelic revolution that reshapes the political and cultural landscape of the twentieth century... yet no one's ever heard of him.

 WHY ME?